jrmahechad/threejs/lessons/05-transforms-objects/readme.md

 ### Look At

-We can change the position of the camera to `look at` a particular point/object like this
+We can change the position of the camera to `look at` a particular point/object like this:

 ```javascript
 camera.lookAt(new THREE.Vector3(3, 0, 0));